BIOLOGY FOR LIFE

 Internal Assessment

 In IB Biology, students are tasked with the research, design, performance, and write up their own investigation.
 This project is known as an internal assessment (IA).
 Students will spend 10 hours doing this investigation which will provide 20% of the overall assessment for the IB biology score (the IB score, not the class grade).
+The internal assessment is assessed by the teacher and then externally moderated by the IB at the end of the course.

 There is a large variety and range of possible investigations; each student must complete an investigation that is unique and adequately different from those of other students in the course.
 Students can choose from:

-The Internal Assessment is assessed (that means ‘graded’) using very strict IB criteria.
+The Internal Assessment is assessed using very strict IB criteria.
 All IB science teachers world-wide must use the same criteria and apply them in the same way—quite a challenge!!
 To ensure that everyone is following the rules and applying the criteria correctly, schools must send samples of graded student lab reports to IB for monitoring.
 If a teacher is being too hard or too soft, that teacher’s marks which were awarded to students will be adjusted accordingly.

-• Exploration (up to 6 points)
+• Research design (up to 6 points)

 • Analysis (up to 6 points)